 4. Miradouro de Santa Iria

-5. Moinhos Beach
+5. Praia de Moinhos

 Right next to the village of Salga you’ll find an amazing place with two viewpoints, a waterfall, a small pool, a beach and several picnic places.

 The first thing you’ll find at the place will be Miradouro do Salto da Farinha, where you can see the waterfall and the sea.

 By going through the path on the left, you will see some picnic tables and, at the end of the path, you will find the viewpoint Miradouro da Pedra dos Estorninhos, where you can admire the sea, the beach and the pool.